jeswr/blog/raw-posts/research-topics.md

 Industry consortia do the work of creating such operationaliseable guidelines within their own domains.
 For instance, the financial indusry has created the [Cloud Data Management Controls (CDMC)](https://edmcouncil.org/frameworks/cdmc/) which provides a framework for operationalising GDPR when managing financial data in cloud services.

+Some writing on the topic specifically in terms of Solid is [here](https://github.com/solid/research-topics?tab=readme-ov-file#data-governance-and-solid).

 ## Malleable Software for Solid (read: RDF data structures and Shapes)

  - For Malleable Software see [here](https://www.inkandswitch.com).